jimratliff/GenoMac-user/README.md

   - Will this user want to SSH authenticate GitHub using 1Password?
     - If not, will ask whether, nevertheless: Will this user want to make commits on GitHub?
 (If so, will set name/email for Git config)
   - Will this user want to configure Microsoft Word?
-  - What name and email address the user wants to use for their git config[git_config_name_email]
+  - What name and email address the user wants to use for their git config[^git_config_name_email]

 [^waterfox_default_browser]: Waterfox, a derivative of Firefox’s Gecko browser engine, will be set as the default browser.

-[git_config_name_email]: Most of the git config is (a) defined at stow_directory/git/.config/git/config and (b) managed by GNU Stow.
+[^git_config_name_email]: Most of the git config is (a) defined at stow_directory/git/.config/git/config and (b) managed by GNU Stow.
 However, the \[user\] block, which contains the user’s name and email address, is not expressed in that config file (which is stored in this public repo), in order that the name/email aren’t accidentally propagated to and inadvertently adopted by other users.
 ## Quick-reference cheat sheet for occasional maintenance
 If you’re beginning the user-scoped configuration of a particular user on this Mac, go directly to this section: [Step-by-step implementation (for a particular user)](#step-by-step-implementation-for-a-particular-user).